 The Stanford prison experiment was a social psychology study carried out at Stanford University in 1971.
-Male student volunteers were randomly assigned to be either “prisoners” or “guards” in a mock prison set up in a building on the university campus.
-People with criminal backgrounds or psychological/medical issues were excluded from the study.
+Researchers randomly assigned Male student volunteers to be either “prisoners” or “guards” in a mock prison set up in a building on the university campus.
+The study excluded potential participants with criminal backgrounds or psychological/medical issues.
 The goal was to examine how people were affected by the perception of having power.
 Funding came from the U.S. Navy.

 The participants received $15/day.
 The researchers informed them in advance that they could leave at any time.
 The “prisoners” were picked up at their homes, blindfolded, taken to the police station and “booked,” and then taken to the “prison,” charged with armed robbery.
 Upon arrival, they were stripped, deloused, and given prisoner uniforms marked with identification numbers.

 Wooden batons were given to the “guards” as symbols of power.
-They were also given mirrored sunglasses to make it harder for prisoners to read them.
+They also received mirrored sunglasses to make it harder for prisoners to read them.
 Both “guards” and “prisoners” were instructed to call the “prisoners” by their ID numbers rather than their names.
-The “prison” was set up with 3-man cells and a closet that was designated for “solitary confinement.”
+The “prison” involved 3-man cells and a closet designated for “solitary confinement.”

 The lead investigator, Philip Zimbardo, acted as the “superintendent” of the “prison”, and told the “guards” to exert control over the “prisoners” and strip away their individuality.
 A research assistant acted as “warden.”
 Parts of the study were filmed.

 By the second day, things started going downhill.
-Zimbardo described that one “prisoner” started to “act crazy, to scream, to curse, to go into a rage that seemed out of control.”
+Zimbardo described one “prisoner” who started to “act crazy, to scream, to curse, to go into a rage that seemed out of control.”
 He was released from the study.